melaniebrgr/learning-computer-science/05-system-design/06-performance.md

 #### Misc.

-- Heuristic caching is when no caching header is set but the browser still caches based on a heuristic, liek 10% of the last modified date.
+- Heuristic caching is when no caching header is set but the browser still caches based on a heuristic, like 10% of the last modified date.
 - `if-modified-since` is a date cache header that can be sent with the request, but since time zones make things difficult, so has been replaced with ETags instead, which is a hash based on the content.
 The cache bust the ETag the content needs be changed somehow, e.g. by renaming the name of a script href.

 ### Static-site generation (SSG)